leonw774/lreng/README.md

   - You can represent the code of printable and escapable ASCII characters.
 For example, `'A'` evaluates to `65`, `'\\'` is `92`, and `'\n'` is `10`
 - Pair: store the references to two objects
 - Function: store an executable code and an optional argument identifier
-- Null: same as python None type
+- Null: the unit type.
+Use key word `null`

 ## Variables